-UK’s National Health Services were the worst hit and many NHS hospitals has to transfer patients to unaffected hospital that caused delay in surgeries.
+UK’s National Health Services were the worst hit and many NHS hospitals had to transfer their patients to unaffected hospital that caused delay in surgeries.

-Cyber experts have called the attack unprecedented and said such attacks take months to spread but this one spread in one big hit.
+Cyber experts have called the attack "unprecedented" and said such attacks usually take months to spread but this one spread in one big hit.

 However, there are patches available to prevent or get away with the virus but it will take few days for businesses to get back to normal.

 To better understand the attack and its vulnerabilities, News Nation Digital caught up with cyber expert and Head of Threat Prevention - Northern Europe at Check Point Software Technologies, Aatish Pattni.

 Question 1: Please elaborate how big the attack is and has it been resolved if not how much more time it may take?

 Answer: This is one of the largest Ransomware attacks I've seen.
 Other big attacks of this nature spread over months.
 This one spread in one big hit.
 It will still take a few days for businesses to resolve and clean up from this attack.
 It could take them even longer to patch systems to ensure they are not vulnerable from re-attack.

 Question 2: There have been at least 99 countries affected by it including UK and US, but it isn’t reported in India so far!!
 How do you see that?